CMU-Heinz-95702/Project5/README.md

 **How will you be graded?**

+Note: We will assume, unless otherwise noted, that all problems operating on text data are case sensitive.
+The letters "E" and "e" are two different letters.

 You need to post a single pdf file to Canvas and provide your Heinz cluster password by taking the online quiz.
 You will make a Heinz cluster account available for inspection by the grader.
 The pdf will be clearly labelled.
 Your name and email will be at the top. ***Be sure to order and label the pdf sections as described in the next 6 steps.***